JohnBenton4/JohnBenton4/README.md

 - 🔭 I’m currently working on <a href="https://github.com/JohnBenton4/stickerUnited"> stickerUnited</a>

-- 🌱 I’m currently learning **React, Redux, Node, and PostgreSQL**
+- 🌱 I’m currently learning React, Node, and PostgreSQL

-- 👯 I’m looking to collaborate on ["project name"](https://code-blooded-dev.surge.sh)
+- 👯 I’m looking to collaborate on anything involving a fresh idea that helps others

-- 🤝 I’m looking for help with ["project name"](https://code-blooded-dev.surge.sh)
+- 🤝 I’m looking for help with

 - 👨‍💻 All of my projects are available at [Link TO Portfolio](Link TO Portfolio)